oddmayo/Obsidian-Vaults/University of Milan/Advanced Macroeconomics/Macro6 - The Liquidity Trap.md

 - Accumulation of toxic mortgages
 - Reduced access to new credit
-- Increse in mortgages delinquencyrates $\rightarrow$ doubts about the credit worthiness of banks
+- Increase in mortgages delinquency rates $\rightarrow$ doubts about the credit worthiness of banks
-- Freezing of the interbank market $\rightarrow$ lead to bankrupcy of all banks (temporary liquidity shortage)
+- Freezing of the interbank market $\rightarrow$ lead to bankruptcy of all banks (temporary liquidity shortage)

 *Can the CB do something?* $\rightarrow$ Lend the required liquidity directly to illiquid banks (**loan of last resort**)

 ## From financial crisis to real recession

 ### Channel 1: increase in credit spreads
 Banks finance their lending by issuing *short term liabilities*.
-They were percieved as safe but panic emerged among investors in 2007
+They were perceived as safe but panic emerged among investors in 2007

 Subprime mortgages had been combined with other types of credit in complicated securities so investors lost confidence